 What if I get into a golf cart accident and the other driver doesn't have insurance?

-With most golf cart policies, you have the option of getting uninsured/underinsured motorist coverage.
+With most golf cart policies, you can get uninsured/underinsured motorist coverage.
 This is the type of coverage you'd need if you were in an accident and the other driver was at fault but did not have their own insurance.
-If the accident was caused by you, your policy would kick in for coverage.
+If you caused the accident, your policy will cover you.